openscm/openscm-twolayermodel/paper.md

 | [OSCAR](https://github.com/tgasser/OSCAR) | Energy balance with book-keeping land carbon cycle [@Gasser_2020_asdfjk], [github.com/tgasser/OSCAR](https://github.com/tgasser/OSCAR) | Python |
 | [WASP](https://github.com/WASP-ESM/WASP_Earth_System_Model) | Energy balance with 8-box carbon cycle [@Goodwin_2019_ggfp6s], [github.com/WASP-ESM/WASP_Earth_System_Model](https://github.com/WASP-ESM/WASP_Earth_System_Model) | C++ |

   : Brief overview of other simple climate models available in the scientific literature.
-Shown is the model name, a brief description and relevant URL(s) and the programming language in which the model is written.
-The programming language shown is the one used for the model's core, other languages might be used in the development repositories for e.g. plotting.
+Shown is the model name, a brief description and relevant URL(s), and the programming language in which the model is written.
+The programming language shown is the one used for the model's core; other languages might be used in the development repositories for, e.g., plotting.
 For a more extensive list of simple climate models and references which describe the models in detail, see Table 1 of @rcmip_phase_1.

 # Statement of need